3 min read

 Step 1: Gather important financial documents.

 What other financial papers are required after death?
-Review our survivor’s checklist (PDF).
+Check out our survivor’s checklist.

 Step 2: Write down financial and legal information.